First Alert Forecast: unusually cool Mother’s Day weekend

 WILMINGTON, N.C.
-(WECT) - Happy Friday and thanks for checking into your First Alert Forecast!
-After an unseasonably cool Thursday, another cold front is poised to bring a wintry smack to the Cape Fear Region Mother’s Day weekend.
+(WECT) - Good Saturday to you!
+Thanks for checking into your First Alert Forecast.
+Another cold front is poised to bring a wintry smack to the Cape Fear Region Mother’s Day weekend.
 Let me take you through it…

-Friday night: Along the cold front, a broken line of gusty rain clouds could deliver an evening downpour or thunderclap to a few locations.
-Otherwise, expect clearing skies and chillier winds to develop late with low temperatures in the 40s…

-Saturday: Behind the departed cold front, brilliant sunshine will develop and do its best to boost temperatures.
+Saturday: After a morning of lingering showers, brilliant sunshine will develop and do its best to boost temperatures.
 But, brisk northwest winds will favor more of a February feel with afternoon readings recovering only to the 50s and 60s…

 Saturday night: Provided clear skies and settling winds, expect temperatures to drop fast and far.
 The record low for May 10, 42, set in 1977, will be challenged if not broken, and a few outlying areas may even harbor a little non-killing frost!